erfanaasi/EfficientNetV2/README.md

 # EfficientNetV2
-In this project we are considering re-implementation and evaluation of the method ["EfficientNetV2: Smaller Models and Faster Training".](https://arxiv.org/abs/2104.00298).
-We desire the use the pretrained model and finetune it on CIFAR10 dataset.
+This is our project for the course "EC 523: Deep Learning", presented in Boston University.
+In this project, we investigate and evaluate the method in ["EfficientNetV2: Smaller Models and Faster Training".](https://arxiv.org/abs/2104.00298).
+EfficientNetV2 is a family of convolutional networks, with the focus on improving the training speed and parameter efficiency of literature methods.
+Due to the limitation of computional resources, we use the pretrained model on ImageNet dataset, and finetune its parameters on the CIFAR datasets.

-The original [implementation](https://github.com/google/automl/tree/master/efficientnetv2) uses TensorFlow.
-Since we desire PyTorch-based implementations, we are considering these implementations in the literature:
+The original [implementation](https://github.com/google/automl/tree/master/efficientnetv2) uses TensorFlow, but in this project we use a PyTorch-based implementation, using the [timm](https://github.com/rwightman/pytorch-image-models) library.
+Some of the other PyTorch-based implementations in the literature are as follow:
 1) https://github.com/hankyul2/EfficientNetV2-pytorch

 2) https://github.com/jahongir7174/EfficientNetV2

 3) https://github.com/d-li14/efficientnetv2.pytorch

-There is also an implementation used in [TorchVision](http://pytorch.org/vision/main/generated/torchvision.models.efficientnet_v2_s.html) that we are considering.

 ## Literature Review
-Earliest works such as [DenseNet](https://arxiv.org/abs/1608.06993) and [EfficientNet](https://arxiv.org/abs/1905.11946) focus mainly on parameter efficiency, while on the other side, works such as [RegNet](https://arxiv.org/abs/2003.13678) and [ResNeSt](https://arxiv.org/abs/2004.08955) focus on improving the training speed.
+Training efficiency is one of the important concerns in the deep learning area, specifically image classification tasks.
+Earliest works such as [DenseNet](https://arxiv.org/abs/1608.06993) and [EfficientNet](https://arxiv.org/abs/1905.11946) focus mainly on parameter efficiency, with the cost of slow training, while on the other side, works such as [RegNet](https://arxiv.org/abs/2003.13678) and [ResNeSt](https://arxiv.org/abs/2004.08955) focus on improving the training speed, with the cost of more parameters.
-EfficientNetV2 is inspired by EfficientNet and focus on improving both training speed and parameter efficiency.
+EfficientNetV2 is mainly inspired by EfficientNet, and addresses the mentioned limitations of the literature works.
+They leverage a combination of training-aware Neural Architecture Search (NAS) and scaling, to jointly improve training speed and parameter efficiency.
+Moreover, they propose a variation of progressive learning, which adaptively adjusts the regularization and the image size, which leads to speeding up the training without losing the accuracy.
+EfficientNetV2 trains up to 4x faster and is up to 6.8x smaller in parameter size, than existing works.